dandi/dandi-archive/doc/design/draft-metadata-migration.md

 API use a shared schema version.
 All actions should thus assume that this is the only version available to the UI and server.
 Any other versions need to be migrated to this version for any display or editing.

+This proposal only applies to the `schemaVersion` of dandiset metadata, not asset metadata.

 1. The API should call dandischema `migrate` on all metadata exchanges of draft metadata.
 2. The API can have the option (parameter `?migrate=true`) of providing migration on a `GET` on published metadata.
    This would be needed for the UI to display landing pages for published dandisets with older schemas.